-- Describe the impact of international laws on the U.S. economy.
+- Describe the effect of international laws on the economy of the United States.

-- Describe U.S. citizens' rights and responsibilities when conducting business, traveling, or living abroad.
+- Describe American citizens' rights and responsibilities when conducting business, traveling, or living abroad.

-- Examine the impact of international regulations on the environment.
+- Examine the effect of international regulations on the environment.

 Examining Legal Aspects of Employment

 - Describe rights and responsibilities of employees and employers.